Yakupacs/Techcareer-iOS-Bootcamp/README.md

 ## Description
-##### The assignments and projects I completed in the iOS Bootcamp organized by Techcareer.
+<p>The assignments and projects I completed in the iOS Bootcamp organized by Techcareer.
 Kasım Adalan, our instructor, provides us with detailed training on various topics in the Swift language, including Design, Workflow, Widgets, Widget-User Interaction, Listing, Application Architecture, Storage Operations, Internet-Based Operations and Advanced iOS - Location Operations.
-During this process, we will complete 7 assignments, 1 Medium article, and 1 final project.
+During this process, we will complete 7 assignments, 1 Medium article, and 1 final project.</p>

 ## Table of Contents